algonquindesign-grads/2021/_students/cossar-samantha.md

 first_name: "Samantha"
 last_name: "Cossar"
 headshot_alt: |
   The headshot of Samantha Cossar.
-It depicts
+It depicts a person with long, blonde hair and glasses smiling with their mouth closed while facing the camera directly.
 ation_word: "Observation"
 keywords:
   - "Detail-Oriented"